sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/SessionManagement/Login/General.md

 <br>

-### Remember user details when they return to the web site.
+### Consider remembering the user details when they return to the web site.

 TODO: description

 <br>